-The PRTF must maintain in the member's medical record all information regarding the Interstate Compact Placement of Children (ICPC) and the 100-A form.
+The PRTF must maintain in the member's medical record all information regarding the ICPC and the 100-A form.

-The PRTF's located out of state agree to inform BMS of all deficiencies received by that state's surveying licensing agency including annual and complaint investigations.
+PRTFs located out of state agree to inform BMS of all deficiencies received by that state's surveying licensing agency including annual and complaint investigations.
 The PRTF must have documentation of receipt that the member's parent/guardian(s), (non-custodial placement) and DHHR caseworker (custody placement) have received the results of the state surveying agency with deficiencies and complaint investigations.
-The state surveying agency's results will be easily accessible for all DHHR caseworkers West Virginia members/parent/guardian(s), and state personnel at all times and must be kept current.
+The state surveying agency's results will be easily accessible for all DHHR caseworkers West Virginia members/parent/quardian(s), and state personnel at all times and must be kept current.